Blosc/caterva-scipy21/caterva_workshop.md

 As we can see in the graph, the slicing times are similar in the optimized dimension.
 However, Caterva performs better (by far) in the non-optimized dimension.
 This is because with double partitioning you only have to decompress the blocks containing the slice instead of the hole chunk.

-This is why Caterva can be a good alternative to these widely-used libraries.

 +++ {"slideshow": {"slide_type": "slide"}}

 ### Setting data